AdarshSingh-ASR/WebSentinel/README.md

 WebSentinel is a comprehensive web testing platform that leverages Portia AI's agent framework to automate website testing and analysis.
 It combines the power of browser automation with intelligent, controllable AI agents to provide detailed insights into web application behavior.

+## 🤖 Why Portia AI?

+Portia AI enables us to create sophisticated, controllable AI agents that handle complex web testing workflows.
+Our system uses Portia's framework to orchestrate:

+- **Web Testing Agents** that navigate and interact with websites
+- **Analysis Agents** that process screenshots and extract insights
+- **Validation Agents** that verify test results and compliance
+- **Custom Task Agents** that interpret natural language testing requests

 ### Key Capabilities

 - 🤖 **AI-Powered Testing**: Intelligent agents that can understand and interact with web pages